Seneca-Scholars/SS-Status-C6/status.md

+##07/22/25
+Today was a busy work day.
+Wajiw walked us through APIs and all that jazz.
+I understand a lot of it fundamentally, but hopefully we go through it together and practice implementing individually--can only learn so much watching Wajiw screen share.
+Jaime then walked us through some more of that.
+Honestly, the human mind can only retain so much without practice, so in conclusion, I really only gathered like 2/3 of today's lesson.
+I'm staying two hours later today to make up my missed time, so I want to create another personal project practicing JS.

 ##07/21/25
 This weekend, I went to Wisconsin Dells with my childhood friends.
 I did not realize how long it has been since I went on a water slide or roller coaster.
 We had a great time.
 Today, we presented our group projects to the rest of the cohort.
 Michael